-Physicists have figured out how exactly the characteristic sound produced when opening a bottle of beer with a toggle cap, which immediately follows the pop, is produced.
+Physicists have figured out how exactly the characteristic sound produced when opening a bottle of beer with a twist-top cork is produced, which immediately follows the pop.
 It turned out that the main source was the oscillating gas column in the bottle neck.
 Scientists came to this conclusion when they analyzed high-speed video and audio recordings obtained when uncorking a bottle.
 The authors of the work also compared the results of the experiments with numerical calculations and the Helmholtz resonator model, obtaining almost complete agreement with the experiment.
 The study was published in Physics of Fluids.

 For example, it is already known how gas flows out when a bottle is opened: when the pressure in the vessel exceeds the ambient pressure by 1.83 times, the outgoing gas flow reaches the speed of sound, becoming an underexpanded jet stream.
 Although physicists have already modeled the uncorking of champagne and even saw Mach diamonds during their experiments, no one has studied the sound made by opening a beer bottle with a toggle stopper (sometimes called a flip-top).
 In this case, we are not talking about the pop itself, but what follows it - a characteristic tone with a frequency of about hundreds of hertz.